Claude Pepper: U.S. Senate

 In 1934, Pepper ran for the Democratic nomination for U.S. Senate, challenging incumbent Park Trammell.
 Pepper lost to Trammell in the primary runoff 51%–49%.
 But Pepper was unopposed in the 1936 special election following the death of Senator Duncan U. Fletcher, and succeeded William Luther Hill, who had been appointed pending the special election.
 In the Senate, Pepper became a leading New Dealer and close ally of President Franklin Delano Roosevelt.
 He was unusually articulate and intellectual, and, collaborating with labor unions, he was often the leader of the liberal-left forces in the Senate.
 His reelection in a heavily fought primary in 1938 solidified his reputation as the most prominent liberal in Congress.
 His campaign based on a wages-hours bill, which soon became the Fair Labor Standards Act of 1938.
 He sponsored the Lend-Lease Act.

-He joined other Southern senators to filibuster an anti-lynching bill in 1937, but broke with them to support anti-poll tax legislation in the 1940s.
+In 1937, he joined other Southern senators to filibuster an anti-lynching bill, but broke with them to support anti-poll tax legislation in the 1940s, and the popular account of the Senate Citadel said that Pepper had broken totally with the Southern Caucus.
+Pepper still supported some aspects of Southern white supremacy such as the all white Primary because he "thought that a Senator from the South had to do that".

 In 1943, a confidential analysis by Isaiah Berlin of the Senate Foreign Relations Committee for the British Foreign Office described Pepper as: A loud-voiced and fiery New Deal politician.
 Before Pearl Harbor, he was a most ardent interventionist.
 He is equally Russophile and apt to be critical of British Imperial policy.
 He is an out and out internationalist and champion of labour and negro rights (Florida has no poll tax) and thus a passionate supporter of the Administration's more internationalist policies.
 He is occasionally used by the President for the purpose of sending up trial balloons in matters of foreign policy.
 With all these qualities, he is, in his methods, a thoroughly opportunist politician.
 Because of the power of the Conservative Coalition, he usually lost on domestic policy.
 He was, however, more successful in promoting an international foreign policy based on friendship with the Soviet Union.
 In 1946, Pepper appeared frequently in the national press and began to eye the 1948 presidential race.
 He considered running with his close friend and fellow liberal, former Vice President Henry A. Wallace, with whom he was active in the Southern Conference for Human Welfare.